 based on 70 reviews

 The cork was a bit concerning (moldy on top, and it broke in two), but all’s well that ends well.
 A beautiful, luminous golden color.
-A terpenic nose with very ripe yellow fruit—even exotic—and medicinal herbs; by the next day, it had evolved further into pastry notes (butter, praline).
-The attack is round, but ultimately the tension is impressive, offering a high-flying balance and significant length.
-We find fruit that oscillates between yellow and exotic, still with herbaceous/vegetal notes, and a mineral finish that I find very difficult to describe.
-Ultimately, a wine that exudes phenomenal energy and leaves a striking impression on the palate.
-In my recent memory, I rank it above the Mas Jullien from the same vintage that I drank in June, with greater intensity and complexity, and a kinship with fine Burgundy wines.
-On the other hand, aside from the fact that it didn’t win unanimous approval at the table (too powerful, though that didn’t strike me as an issue, and yet no one recognized it as a Provence wine), the pairing with the dish (sea bass and sea bream fillets en papillote, simply cooked with tomato and onion slices and sprinkled with curry) was downright neutral, and it paired better with an aged Comté cheese.
-Otherwise, I thoroughly enjoyed it even on its own; I had high expectations and was not disappointed at all!
+A terpenic nose with very ripe, even exotic yellow fruit and medicinal herbs; the next day, it evolved further toward pastry-like notes (butter, praline).
+The attack is round, but ultimately the structure is impressive, offering a lofty balance and significant length.
+The fruit oscillates between yellow and exotic, with persistent herbaceous/vegetal notes and a mineral finish that I find very difficult to describe.
+Ultimately, this is a wine that exudes phenomenal energy and leaves a striking impression on the palate.
+In my recent memory, I rank it above the Mas Jullien from the same vintage that I drank in June—it has greater intensity and complexity, and bears a resemblance to fine Burgundy wines.
+However, aside from the fact that it didn’t win everyone over at the table (too powerful, though that didn’t strike me as an issue, and yet no one recognized it as a Provence wine), the pairing with the dish (sea bass and sea bream fillets en papillote, simply cooked with tomato and onion slices and sprinkled with curry) was downright neutral, and it paired better with an aged Comté cheese.
+Otherwise, I really enjoyed it even when drunk on its own; I had high expectations and wasn’t disappointed at all!

 See all reviews from this customer